geotools/geotools/docs/user/library/xml/geometry.rst

   encode.setBaseURL(new URL("http://localhost/"));
   encode.encode(out, TYPE);

-This does simply write out an XSD file for the FeatureType and can be combined with the WFS 1.0 XSD file when writing feature collections.
+This writes out an XSD file for the FeatureType and can be combined with the WFS 1.0 XSD file when writing feature collections.

 FeatureCollection
 '''''''''''''''''